natefoo/usegalaxy-clone/README.md

 3. Set slurm_create_user and slurm_user once created on controller.
 Could also precreate.
 4. Set galaxy_group and galaxy_user once created on Galaxy server.
 Could also precreate.

+**Scaling up/down**

+Server becomes an exec host when not being used for workshops.
+When transitioning between workshop (scale up) and non-workshop (scale down), adjust slurm_roles in group_vars/galaxyservers/vars.yaml accordingly.

 **TODO**

 - Pull sanitize_whitelist.txt and integrated_tool_panel.xml from Github so they don't get out of date.